mkrnc/mkrnc.github.io/index.md

 2016 | Funds for attending São Paulo School of Advanced Science on  Algorithms, Combinatorics and Optimization 2016 | Part-time post-doctoral position at Faculty of Mathematics,  Natural Sciences and Information Technologies – University of Primorska
 2015 | Award for early PhD defense
-2013 | Ad-futura call for funding research collaboration of PhD students 2013 | DIMAP visitor at Warwick University
+2013 | Ad-futura mobility grant for PhD students
-2011 - 2015 | Young researcher PhD position
+2011 - 2015 | Young researcher PhD position at the Institute for Mathematics, Physics and Mechanics (University of Ljubljana)

 # Research visits